roycornelissen/SignalR.NServiceBus/README.md

 NServiceBus backplane for SignalR

-To use this backplane in a SignalR host, add a reference to SignalR.NServiceBus, initialize an IBus and configure SignalR to use NServiceBus.
+To use this backplane in a SignalR host, add a reference to SignalR.NServiceBus, initialize an `IEndpointInstance` and configure SignalR to use NServiceBus.
 In ASP.NET, this would look something like this:

 In Startup.cs: